mnishiguchi/blog/_posts/2016-05-12-implementing-related-pages-in-jekyll.md

 ## Pseudo-code
 Here is the pseudo-code for logic in this code:

-- Create an empty array, `posts_list`.
+- Create an empty array, `posts_list`
-- If the current page has any tags,
+- If the current page has any tags
-  + iterate over lists under each tag,
+  + iterate over lists under each tag
-    * push all items to posts_list unless it is the current page.
+    * push all items to `posts_list` unless it is the current page
-  + Remove duplicate items.
+  + remove duplicate items
-  + Iterate over `posts_list`,
+  + iterate over `posts_list`
-    * generate appropriate HTML.
+    * generate appropriate HTML
-  - If the page have no tags,
+- If the page have no tags
-    + iterate over Jekyll's default `site.posts` array,
+  + iterate over Jekyll's default `site.posts` array
-      * generate appropriate HTML.
+    * generate appropriate HTML

 ## Implementation
 {% raw %}